rs1909/FMA/docs/src/foliationexample.md

 The following code calculates an invariant foliation of a 4-dimensional map and compares it to the analytic calculation by `iManifoldMAP`.

-First we bring the required packeges into scope.
+First we bring the required packages into scope.
 ```julia
 using FoliationsManifoldsAutoencoders
 using Manifolds